RaphaelIT7/gmod-holylib/README.md

 The length of the HTTP Request content.

 #### CBaseClient HttpRequest:GetClient()
-Returns the client who sent the HTTP Request or NULL if it didn't find it.
+Returns the client who sent the HTTP Request or `nil` if it didn't find it.

 #### Player HttpRequest:GetPlayer()
-Returns the player who sent the HTTP Request or NULL if it didn't find it.
+Returns the player who sent the HTTP Request or `nil` if it didn't find it.

 ### HttpResponse
 A Http Response.